Faculty: L. Beltz, D. Chen (Chair), K. Collie, J. Courter, S. Diakoff, J. Goff, K. Huisinga, C. Johnson, S. Wirick

 In conjunction with the School of Education and Human Development, the Department of Natural Sciences offers majors and licensure programs in Integrated Science Education , Life Science/Chemistry Education , Life Science Education , and Physical Science Education .
 These areas of specialty prepare students for secondary teaching licensure for grades 7-12.
 Periodic assessment of students pursuing these majors/programs is crucial for the purposes of obtaining/maintaining accreditation by NCATE (National Council for Accreditation of Teacher Education).
 Several assessments have therefore been built into the required coursework for each of these majors, either in specific education classes (EDUC 443, 460, and 497) or specific content classes (CHEM 201, SCI 360).
 However, two assessments must be completed by each teacher education major independently of specific coursework in collaboration with a natural sciences instructor.
 A comprehensive list of these assessments and a timeline for their completion may be obtained from the chair of the Department of Natural Sciences.

-Notes: 1) Students pursuing any of the above-mentioned teacher education programs must maintain a minimum 2.75 major and cumulative GPA to progress through the teacher licensure program.
+Notes: 1) Students pursuing any of the above-mentioned teacher education programs must maintain a minimum 2.75 major and cumulative GPA to progress through the teacher licensure program and achieve a grade of C- or higher in every CHEM, BIOL, PHYS, or SCI course that is listed as a content requirement.
+A content course for which the minimum grade of C- is not obtained may be repeated only one time to meet the grade requirement of C- or better.
+At most, 2 content courses may be retaken.
+A grade of below C- on a retake or in a third content course will result in automatic dismissal from the major.
 To register for education courses at the 300 level or above, acceptance into Teacher Education is required.
 See details of the assessment requirements and criteria for teacher licensure programs in the School of Education and Human Development .
 2) A $50 laboratory fee is assessed for each laboratory course within this department.
 3) Students wishing to pursue the Forensic Chemistry track will need to receive a series of three Hepatitis B vaccinations prior to their internships at the Canton-Stark County Crime Lab.
 The immunization series is administered over a 6-month period, so students should visit the Health Center in their sophomore year.

 Pre-Professional and Allied Health Programs